Lucas Alario: Bayer Leverkusen

 On 22 September 2017, Alario signed for German Bundesliga side Bayer Leverkusen on a five-year deal.
-On 2 August 2021, he extended his contract until 2024.
+He scored his first goal for the club on his debut in a 3–0 win over Hamburger SV two days later.

+On 18 May 2019, during the final matchday of the 2018–19 Bundesliga campaign, Alario scored three goals in a 5–1 win against Hertha BSC, becoming the first Argentine player to score a hat-trick in the Bundesliga.

+In April 2021, Alario suffered a muscle and tendon injury that forced him to miss the remainder of the season.
+On 2 August, he signed a three-year contract extension with Leverkusen, running until 2024.

 Eintracht Frankfurt

-On 24 June 2022, Alario signed a two-year contract with Eintracht Frankfurt.
+On 24 June 2022, Alario signed a two-year contract with fellow Bundesliga side Eintracht Frankfurt.

 Internacional

-On 4 January 2024, Alario moved to Brazil, signing a two-year contract with Campeonato Brasileiro Série A club Internacional.
+On 4 January 2024, Alario moved to Brazil, signing a two-year contract withBrasileiro Série A club Internacional.

 International career

 Alario received his first international call-up for Argentina on 12 August 2016, for matches against Uruguay and Venezuela.
-Alario had his first appearance on 1 September 2016, coming from the bench replacing Lucas Pratto in the 71st minute during a World Cup Qualifier 2018 match against Uruguay.
-He scored his first international goal when he netted the fifth in a 6–0 friendly win away to Singapore in June 2017.
+Alario had his first appearance on 1 September 2016, coming from the bench replacing Lucas Pratto in the 71st minute during a 2018 FIFA World Cup qualifying match against Uruguay.
+He scored his first international goal when he scored the fifth goal in a 6–0 friendly away win against Singapore on 13 June 2017.

 Alario was included in the Argentina squad for the 2021 Copa América, but withdrew due to a thigh injury and was replaced by Julián Álvarez.